Memory Management

 The easiest way to concretize this is to look at manual memory management in Cocos2d, which works by using the retain and release functions.
 In their simplicity, retain increments the object’s ref count by one, and release decrements it by one.

-// Ref count of created object is 0
+// Ref count of a created object is always 1

 auto node = CCNode::create();